 For Immediate Release- January 22, 2020

-MIDDLETOWN, NJ — At last night’s Middletown Township Committee meeting, the governing body unanimously voted to acquire property located at 37-45 Leonardville Road in Belford to be utilized for affordable housing units for income-eligible veterans.
+MIDDLETOWN, NJ — At last night’s Middletown Township Committee meeting, the governing body unanimously voted to acquire property located at 37-45 Leonardville Road in the Belford to be utilized for affordable housing units for income-eligible veterans.

 “The Township Committee and I are excited about the prospect of turning a blighted property in Campbell’s Junction into affordable housing units deemed solely for the honorable men and women who have served our Nation,” said Mayor Tony Perry.